 How Much is Business Personal Accident Insurance?

-The cost of personal accident business insurance depends on the number of people being covered, but for instance can range from around £81 for a single person up to £650 for 10 employees.
+The cost of personal accident business insurance depends on the number of people being covered, and it usually gets cheaper per person the more people you cover.
+Personal accident insurance for one person can cost around £80, while insuring 10 employees usually costs in the range of £450 to £650 (£45 to £65 per person).
 Your line of work can also impact the cost of personal accident insurance, as can other factors.